Pennsylvania Poker & Gambling Laws 2017

 Pennsylvania is a good place to be if you’re partial to some real cash gambling action.
 The Keystone State has licensed commercial casinos in operation, along with racetracks that double up as racinos and offer table games and slot machines.
 There’s a state lottery and real money charitable gambling is a regulated legal offering.

-Pennsylvania currently has 12 real cash casino or racino venues, with a 13th under construction and set to open at some point in 2016.
+Pennsylvania currently has 12 real cash casino or racino venues, with a 13th under construction.
 These combine to deliver those in the state a staggering 32,108 slot machines, 1,180 table games and 201 live poker tables, as per World Casino Directory.
 There are no Native American tribal casinos in PA.

 Pari-mutuel bets can be placed on horse races at the state’s three tracks, and also by visiting one of PA’s licensed Off-Track Betting facilities.
 In addition, you can place wagers online, by using a licensed horse book website.
 This is a great selection of real money betting options, with PA seemingly open to embracing different avenues in this area.